In the last few years, several successful Page Builder Plugins for WordPress have appeared on the market:

 - Theme developers will create Gutenberg oriented themes

 Smaller Page Builders will be gone very soon.
-The bigger players will resist longer, before seeing a big decline in revenues.
-After that it won’t make sense to continue developing and supporting their products.
+The bigger players will resist longer.

-Either they’ll port their unique features into Gutenberg, or they’ll disappear.
+If they don’t port their unique features into Gutenberg, they’ll see their number of users drastically reduced.

 This will happen in 4 stages: